-Karl’s gay travels to Kathmandu, Nepal in 2008 before the earthquake – Yes, it is already quite a while ago since I was backpacking in India and Nepal.
-But the fascinating country in the Himalayas left a deep mark in my memories being so different, lovely and disturbing at the same time.
-When I was packing my backpack for my trip to India for a month, I was always having one eye on the mystically Asian country in the highest mountain range in the world.
-Correctly, as I was experiencing it firsthand, not only while I was flying around the Mount Everest with Yeti Airlines.
+Karl’s gay travels to Kathmandu, Nepal, in 2008 before the earthquake – Yes, it is already quite a while ago since I was backpacking in India and Nepal.
+But the fascinating country in the Himalayas left a deep mark in my memories, being so different, lovely, and disturbing at the same time.
+When I was packing my backpack for my trip to India for a month, I always had one eye on the mystically Asian country in the highest mountain range in the world.
+Correctly, as I was experiencing it firsthand, not only while I was flying around Mount Everest with Yeti Airlines.

-Just 5 km north-east of Kathmandu center, the temple Pashupatinath as UNESCO World Heritage site is considered to be a sacred place of the Hindu faith.
+Just 5 km north-east of Kathmandu center, the temple Pashupatinath as UNESCO World Heritage Site is considered to be a sacred place of the Hindu faith.
 And it was a mystical place indeed.
 There have been cremation fires everywhere along the River Bagmati with huge clouds of smoke.
-While wandering around the different temple buildings, shrines, and old trees, I ran into a group of happy playing children, praying Sadhus at the riverside and got caught in a meditative atmosphere of the place.
-From a bridge, I could overlook the Arya Ghats and the Pandra Shivalaya complex with its 15 shrines.
+While wandering around the different temple buildings, shrines, and old trees, I ran into a group of happy playing children, praying Sadhus at the riverside, and got caught in a meditative atmosphere of the place.
+I could overlook the Arya Ghats and the Pandra Shivalaya complex with its 15 shrines from a bridge.
 Seriously, a magical place.

 Unfortunately, the stupa was damaged in the earthquake in April 2015.
 The reconstruction is already in the process since November 2015.

 Visiting Kathmandu in a day is actually not possible.
-There are too many narrow alleys, ancient temples of Buddhism and Hinduism, marketplaces and historic shops to discover.
+There are too many narrow alleys, ancient temples of Buddhism and Hinduism, marketplaces, and historic shops to discover.
 A good starting point for me was the Kathmandu Durbar Square with its multiple temples in pagoda-style.
 I was lucky to be in Kathmandu during market days in the historic center.
-But be prepared for uncountable colorful photo moments every moment.
-Be it women selling coronals made for Hinduist and Buddhist praying purposes, cut heads of goats in an open butchery, tableware made of copper, or Nepalese boys selling cotton candy.
+But be prepared for uncountable colorful photo opportunities every moment.
+Be it women selling coronals made for Hinduism and Buddhist praying purposes, cut heads of goats in an open butchery shop, tableware made of copper, or Nepalese boys selling cotton candy.
 I am in love with the unorganized order of everything.
 My favorite moment: taking a break at the central Trailokya Mohan Narayan Temple and simply do people-watching.
 But have a look at my photos of Kathmandu yourselves.

 Starting in Tokyo, we traveled around the country of the rising sun, Japan.
-Next stop was the city of Kyoto before we went via Osaka to Koyasan, the holy mountains in Wakayama district.
+The next stop was the city of Kyoto before we went via Osaka to Koyasan, the holy mountains in Wakayama district.
 From there we did a one-week Kumano Kodo Pilgrimage from Ki Tanabe to Nachi before we jumped on a train to Fujijama Mount Fuji and back to Tokyo.
-Enjoy reading and all the gay couple travel articles!

 Flying around Mount Everest with Yeti Airlines

-My Day Trip to Bhaktapur – A Kings Cites at Kathmandu Valley
+Bhaktapur – A Kings City at Kathmandu Valley